Daechler/InventoryProtector/README.md

 # InventoryProtector
-InventoryProtector is a very lightweight plugin that ensures that players whose cause of death was not another player keep their inventory.
+This plugin ensures that if a player dies and this was not caused by another player, he keeps his inventory.
-This is very useful on survival servers.
-Many new players quit after being killed by skeletons or other mobs, and this plugin can prevent that.

-No configuration is needed, just drag & drop.